Fierdetta/staff-tags/README.md

 - Bot
 - Owner

-If Default settings enabled the plugin will shows the following:
+If Default settings used (Custom Tags Option Disabled) the plugin will shows the following:
 | Display Name | Permissions                                                          |
 |--------------|----------------------------------------------------------------------|
 | ADMIN        | `ADMINISTRATOR`                                                      |